afshyna/networking-projects/vpn-ipsec-site-to-site-CiscoIOS-gns3/README.md

     - Exact name of the IOS image used in this GNS3 project : `c7200-adventerprisek9-mz.124-24.T5.image`
 - A functional GNS3 topology including:
   - 3 Cisco routers (R1, R2, R3)
-  - 2 end-hosts (PC1, PC2) : Appliances "VPCS" (Virtual PC Simulator) integrated to *GNS3* for realizing the ping tests.
+  - 2 end-hosts (PC1, PC2) : Appliances "VPCS" (Virtual PC Simulator) integrated to *GNS3* for realising the ping tests.
 - **Networking Tools:** : Wireshark